How Trump threw peace, prosperity under AIPAC bus -- Sott.net

 AIPAC has exerted a massive pressure, and the message could not be more clear, the Zionists who control Israel are at the wheel.
 Just read the list of speakers at the conference.
 Sen. Majority Leader Mitch McConnell (R-KY), Sen. Democratic Leader Charles Schumer (D-NY), House Democratic Leader Nancy Pelosi (D-CA), House Majority Leader Kevin McCarthy (R-CA), Speaker of the U.S. House of Representatives Paul Ryan (R-WI), United States Ambassador to the United Nations Nikki Haley, and Vice President of the United States Mike Pence stood tall in their unwavering support for Israel - no matter what.
 With the unseeing and deaf American public preoccupied elsewhere, a free democracy has been taken over by the agnostic hierarchy of Zion.
 And Judaism is used as the cloak of invisibility and viability for the most evil and biased ideas on Earth.

-Donald Trump threw his constituents under the buss this week.
+Donald Trump threw his constituents under the bus this week.
 But the American president's crime will be registered when more trillions are spent uselessly on weapons, and when the souls of innocent dead reach God.
 This sanctions law ruined all of our work to restore moderation and peaceful calm to a crisis ridden world.
 I place fifty percent of the blame on the people behind this Israeli lobby, and the other fifty percent on the one man who might have prevented it.

 Phil Butler, is a policy investigator and analyst, a political scientist and expert on Eastern Europe, exclusively for the online magazine "New Eastern Outlook".